 The Corrie ten Boom Museum is located in the center of Haarlem at 19 Barteljorisstraat, above the Ten Boom Jewelry shop.
 The entrance to the house is on Schoutensteeg, the alleyway at the side of the house.

-note: link to google maps; see http://www.britishmuseum.org/visiting/gettinghere.aspx
+Note: link to google maps, see http://www.britishmuseum.org/visiting/gettinghere.aspx

-The Corrie ten Boom Museum is within easy reach by public transport. destination Haarlem Central Station.
-Use this link for train or bus information ( english translation available) :
+The Corrie ten Boom Museum is within easy reach by public transport, destination Haarlem Central Station.
+Use this link for train or bus information ( English translation available) :

-Directtions from Haarlem Central Station:
+Directions from Haarlem Central Station:

 Visitors who travel by car are best advised to use the parking garages 'Appelaar' or 'Raaks' in the center of Haarlem.
 From there , the museum is less than a 10-minutes walk via the Grote Markt ( Market Square).
 The museum is at 19 Barteljorisstraat.
-Barteljorisstraat is one of the Streets leading to the market square.
+Barteljorisstraat is one of the streets leading to the market square.

-In a 10-minute walk from the Corrie ten Boom Museum you can finds the Teylers Museum.
+In a 10-minute walk from the Corrie ten Boom Museum you can find the Teylers Museum.
 It is the oldest museum in the Netherlands, dedicated to art and science.
 The Frans Hals Museum is also nearby and has a fine collection of paintings by the old masters, including Frans Hals himself.
 In addition, tours can be taken of Haarlem's hofjes (almshouses), which are small connected houses, built around a peaceful garden courtyard.

-More information may be obtained at Haarlem's VVV (Tourist Office) which is located in the Town Hall at Grotemarkt 2, on the market square (one block from the Corrie ten Boom Museum).
+More information may be obtained at Haarlem's VVV (Tourist Office) which is located in the Town Hall at Grote Markt 2, on the market square (one block from the Corrie ten Boom Museum).